swiftlang/swift/docs/ErrorHandling.md

 operand.

-`try!` is otherwise exactly like `try`: it can appear in exactly the same positions and doesn\'t affect the type of an expression.
+`try!` is otherwise exactly like `try`: it can appear in exactly the same positions and doesn't affect the type of an expression.

 ## Manual propagation and manipulation of errors